 US Security and Exchange Commission – Bright Future for DLT and Crypto Investments

-As part of the resolutions for 2019, the chairman said that SEC would be focusing its attention on ICOs, DLT and crypto assets.
+As part of the resolutions for 2019, the chairman said that SEC would be focusing its attention on ICOs, DLT, and crypto-assets.
 Expanding the internal coordination efforts, the Commission has created the strategic FinHub, which will provide guidance for new businesses or anyone who wants to implement the innovative technologies in compliance with the laws.
 Furthermore, Bill Hinman, Corporation Finance Director of SEC, will provide additional assistance in the evaluation of crypto assets.
-Hinman and a specially appointed Associate Director will review the coins and decide if they can be deemed security under the federal law.
+Hinman and a specially appointed Associate Director will review the coins and decide if they can be deemed a security under federal law.